 Handle Authentication and Security

-APIs frequently require credentials or tighter TLS settings. cURL keeps those options available through concise flags.
+APIs frequently require credentials or tighter Transport Layer Security (TLS) settings. cURL provides those options through concise flags.

 Authenticate with Basic Credentials